 Dr. Julia Hollinger is a licensed psychologist and a Nationally Certified School Psychologist.
 She primarily provides assessment services for CHS, including psychological and neuropsychological evaluations for clients working with the Office of Vocational Rehabilitation.
 She also provides school psychological services, such as psychoeducational evaluation and consultation, as needed.
 In addition, Dr. Hollinger provides local school districts with state-mandated suicide education and prevention training.

 Dr. Hollinger holds a doctoral degree from the Philadelphia College of Osteopathic Medicine and an Education Specialist degree from the University of Central Florida, both in School Psychology.
 She also holds a Master’s degree in Educational Leadership from Northcentral University.
 She completed her predoctoral internship through Lincoln Intermediate Unit 12’s Neuropsychological Clinic and her postdoctoral training at Cognitive Health Solutions, LLC under the supervision of Dr. Christner.

 Dr. Hollinger is a member of the National Association of School Psychologists (NASP) and the Pennsylvania Psychological Association (PAPSY).
-She is also a Certified School Suicide Prevention Specialist and is a member of the York County Suicide Prevention Coalition.
-She is also a member of the American Association of Suicidology (AAS).
+She is also a Certified School Suicide Prevention Specialist and is a member of the York County Suicide Prevention Coalition and the American Association of Suicidology (AAS).